Emmanuelkimutai/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 Roman to integer
-function that returns the weighted avarage of all integers tuple function that computes the square value of all integers of a matrix using map
+function that returns the weighted avarage of all integers tuple function that computes the square value of all integers of a matrix using map function that deletes keys with a specific value in a dictionary